MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 You can set customer log level and redirect outputs when using this library.

 > [!NOTE]
-> Logs is turned off by default, you can turn it on by setting log level.
+> Logs are turned off by default, you can turn them on by setting log level.

 #### Enable log by setting log level